Peppags/CNN-SVR/README.md

 Download cuDNN tarball on https://developer.nvidia.com/cudnn

 ## Content
-* **./data:** the training and testing examples with gRNA sequence and corresponding epigenetic features and label indicating the on-target cleavage efficacy
+* **data:** the training and testing examples with gRNA sequence and corresponding epigenetic features and label indicating the on-target cleavage efficacy
-* **./weights/weights.h5:** the well-trained weights for our model
+* **weights/weights.h5:** the well-trained weights for our model
-* **./cnnsvr.py:** the python code, it can be ran to reproduce our results
+* **cnnsvr.py:** the python code, it can be ran to reproduce our results

 ## Usage
 #### **python cnnsvr.py**